satakagi/IR-imaging-of-galaxies-under-light-pollution/Equipments.md

 The key is to use a monochrome camera with sufficient QE in the red to near-infrared and an IR pass filter.
 Other than that, it is no different from general galaxy imaging.

 The choice of a red to IR pass filter is a bit tricky, but as mentioned earlier, the author prefers filters continuously transmit light from the H-alpha band to the longer wavelengths of near-infrared.
+This is because this red wavelength band is well known to be very effective in imaging HII regions in light-polluted areas, and at the same time, the QE of CMOS imagers is much higher than in the longer wavelengths of near-infrared.

 For reference, the following is a list of cameras and filters used by the author.